 Source: UK Data Archive – Research Data Lifecycle (opens in a new window)

 Storage and archiving

-First and foremost, bear in mind the difference between working storage and archive storage.
-Working storage is where you put the data and 'stuff' you're working with/on.
-Archive storage is where you put the data and 'stuff' that you've finished working with, at least for that project, paper or publication.
-The University offers both.
+There is a difference between working storage and archival storage.
+Working storage is where you put the data you're working with/on.
+Archival storage is where you put the data that you've finished working with, at least for that project, paper or publication.
+The University offers both types of storage.